adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 A module is a distinct, independent unit, that can be combined with other modules to form a more complex structure.

-In a living room, you can consider the TV, the sofa and the wall art modules.
+In a living room, we can consider the TV, the sofa and the wall art modules.
 All coming together to create a useable room.

-If you take one of the units away, the rest still works just fine.
-I don't need the TV to be able to sit on the sofa etc.
+If we take one of the units away, the rest still works just fine.
+We don't need the TV to be able to sit on the sofa etc.

 In a website each of these can be considered modules: header, footer, search form, sign up form, shopping basket, article, product list, navigation, homepage promo, archive list etc.